 Matisse's Odalisque in Red Pants (1924-5)

-The Orangerie hosts a number of high-quality temporary exhibitions, such as Hockney's A Year in Normandy (until Feb 2022).
+The Orangerie hosts a number of high-quality temporary exhibitions, such as Hockney's A Year in Normandy (which recently closed in Feb 2022).

 5. Practical Information

 The Musee de l'Orangerie is open six days a week from 9am to 6pm, closed on Tuesdays.